Breadcrumb

 - Is hurting from something pinching or poking the skin.

 - Is overstimulated.
-Crying can be a young child's way of releasing tension when there is too much noise, movement, or activity in his or her environment or when he or she is overtired.
+Crying can be a young child's way of releasing tension when there is too much noise, movement, or activity in their environment or when they are overtired.

 - Is uncomfortable from teething.
 Young children who are teething can be fretful and cry more than usual because their gums are swollen and sore.
 Children who are teething drool more than usual and may try to rub their gums with toys or fingers.

 - Had a recent immunization.
-If you think your child is uncomfortable from a recent immunization, acetaminophen or ibuprofen may help.
-Do not give aspirin to anyone younger than 18.
+If you think your child is uncomfortable from a recent immunization, talk to your doctor about what medicine may help.

 Comforting measures

-If you don't find a reason for your child's crying, try comforting techniques, such as rocking your baby, breastfeeding, or offering a pacifier once breastfeeding is going well (usually after 3 or 4 weeks).
-If your child continues to cry after you have tried home treatment, place him or her in a safe, quiet place and leave him or her alone for 10 to 15 minutes.
+If you don't find a reason for your child's crying, try comforting techniques, such as rocking your baby, breastfeeding, or offering a pacifier after breastfeeding is going well.
+If your child continues to cry after you have tried home treatment, place them in a safe, quiet place and leave them alone for 15 to 20 minutes.
 Sometimes children can relax and soothe themselves.
 Be sure to stay close by.

-Talk with your child's doctor before giving your child any non-prescription medicines or herbal remedies as a comfort measure.
+Talk with your child's doctor before giving your child any non-prescription medicines or natural health products as a comfort measure.
 Products with alcohol or sugar in them are not recommended.

-Do not get angry at your child for crying.
 Never shake or harm your child.
-Shaking a child in anger or playing rough, such as throwing a baby up into the air and catching him or her, can cause shaken baby syndrome.
+Shaking a child in anger or playing rough, such as throwing a baby up into the air and catching them, can cause abusive head trauma.
 If you find that you are losing patience or are afraid that you may hurt your child:

 - Place your child in a safe place while you go into another room, relax, and calm yourself.